nadyadevani3112/summer-internship/README.md

 # summer-internship

 Hello!
-Here are the codes that I have produced so far during my summer internship at PT Global Urban Esensial, Indonesia.
+Here are the codes that I have produced so far during my summer internship in Indonesia.

-The raw data that I'm using for the codes are polling results from Teman Bumil, an app for Indonesian mothers.
+The raw data that I'm using for the codes are polling results from an app for Indonesian mothers.
 All polls are in Indonesian.
 Every poll consists of 2 or 3 questions.
 Most of the questions are non-essay and they do not require pre-processing.

 In "poll 27 text mining", I pre-processed the raw free-text responses to an essay question in poll 27 and created a frequency table of unigrams and bigrams of the responses.